msc-jinal/ngs_simulator/README.md

 $ /bwa_align.sh
 <br/>
 <br/>
-aln_se.sam SAM file will generated, and aln_se.sam.txt generated as well to view in text mode
+aln_se.sam SAM file will generated, and aln_se.stats.txt generated as well to view in text mode